Stage II Breast Cancer

 Surgery for early stage breast cancer may also involve the evaluation of axillary (underarm) lymph nodes in order to determine whether cancer has spread outside the breast and establish the stage of the cancer.
 This is important to determine whether additional treatments beyond local therapies, such as chemotherapy, are required.
 For over 30 years, the standard of practice for breast cancer staging has included the removal of approximately 10-25 axillary lymph nodes to help determine whether the cancer has spread.
 This procedure, called an axillary lymph node dissection, can be associated with chronic side effects, including pain, limited shoulder motion, numbness, and swelling.

-A new approach for evaluating whether cancer has spread to the lymph nodes is a sentinel lymph node biopsy.
+Sentinel lymph node biopsy.
 The advantage to this procedure is that it involves the removal of a single lymph node, called the sentinel node, which is the first lymph node to collect excess fluid surrounding the cancer.
 Prior to surgery, blue dye is injected near the cancer.
 The dye drains from the area containing the cancer into the nearby lymph nodes, through the sentinel node.
 The node containing the dye is removed during surgery and evaluated under a microscope to determine whether cancer has spread.
-Sentinel lymph node biopsy is becoming the standard approach for determining whether cancer has spread to the axillary lymph nodes.
+Sentinel lymph node biopsy is becoming the standard approach for determining whether cancer has spread to the axillary lymph nodes.,

 For more detailed information, go to Surgery for Breast Cancer.